Kandyan period: Background

-Senasammata Vikramabahu

 Senasammata Vikramabahu ruled the Kingdom of Kandy as a semi-independent kingdom under the Kingdom of Kotte, Vikramabahu founded the city of Kandy making it the new capital of the Kandyan Kingdom.
 After 1476 the kingdom became a separate entity seceding from Kotte.
 Vikramabahu was succeeded by his son Jayaweera Astana (1511–1551) and then by Karaliyadde Bandara (1551–1581) who was succeeded by his daughter Dona Catherina (1581–1581).
 Dona Catherina was succeeded by Rajasinha (I) aka Tikiri Bandara (1581–1591) he was succeeded by Vimala Dharma Suriya (I) aka Konappu Bandara and his baptismal name Don Joao of Austria (1591–1604) and he was succeeded by his first cousin Senarat (1604–1635).

+Political history

+Early Kandyan period (1592–1707)

+In 1595, Vimaladharmasurya brought the sacred Tooth Relic, the traditional symbol of royal and religious authority amongst the Sinhalese, to Kandy, and built the Temple of the Tooth.
+In spite of on-going intermittent warfare with Europeans, the kingdom survived.
+Later, a crisis of succession emerged in Kandy upon king Vira Narendrasinha's death in 1739.
+He was married to a Telugu-speaking Nayakkar princess from South India (Madurai) and was childless by her.

+When the Dutch captain Joris van Spilbergen landed in 1602, the king of Kandy appealed to him for help.

+In 1619, succumbing to attacks by the Portuguese, the independent existence of Jaffna kingdom came to an end.